 Caudectomy A Surgery For Tail Removal (Partial Or Complete)

-In contrast, the medical caudectomy is quite a complicated procedure.
+In contrast, the medical caudectomy cat is a complicated procedure.
 Therefore, this procedure is only performed with a skilled surgeon.
-Mostly, the ACVS board-certified veterinary surgeon performs the duty of caudectomy surgical procedure.
-In addition, the removal of the tail involves severe injuries, including the ailing of the dog's tail.
+Primarily, the ACVS board-certified veterinary surgeon performs the duty of tail removal surgery procedure.
+In addition, removing the tail involves severe injuries, including the ailing of the dog's tail.
 Many countries prefer to do medical caudectomy as standard tail docking is banned.

 Before starting the surgery, the area of the dog's tail should be shaved.
-Next, the incision is made at the tail's base, or it can be at the vertebrae of the infected area.
+Next, the incision is made at the tail's base or at the vertebrae of the infected area.
 The bones should not come in the way and a better view is possible with a scalpel's help.
-Some clinics recommend electrosurgery for performing caudectomy.
+Some clinics recommend electrosurgery for performing caudectomy surgery.
 Plus, it is crucial to remove the open end of the dog's tail so the suture can easily shut easily after the removal.

 Prevention of Caudectomy

 Excessive skin folds and tumors occur genetically.
 So, checking the dog's family history is crucial to ensure no diseases transfer.

 Besides, when buying a new puppy, do not forget to go for your first medical test.
 On the other side, environmental factors are crucial to determining as they can enhance the chances of cancer development.